evasilva1/Portfolio-Interactive-Data-Vis-Sp2021/data/README.md

     boro_cd = 301.00

-And, exported it as it's own shapefile.
+And, export it as its shapefile.
 Using the newly created 301 Community District shapefile as a reference polygon, the Building Footprints shapefile was imported and clipped for Building Footprints within the 301 Community District polygon.
 This new set of Building Footprints corresponding to Community District 301 were exported as a new shapefile.
-Most features were deleted with exception to the following:
+Most features were deleted with the exception of the following:

 * bin ➡️ building identification number
 * cnstrct_yr ➡️ year of construction